 From the GUI:

 In this example, both startup (left-hand side) and configuration (right-hand side) are directly downloaded, through HTTP, on the device that hosts the browser used to access the GUI of the WLC.
-One can easily tweak the transfer mode and destination of the file to be backed up, with the Transfer Mode field.
+You can easily tweak the transfer mode and destination of the file to be backed up, with the Transfer Mode field.

 From the CLI: